konpyutaika/nifikop/site/website/versioned_docs/version-v1.7.0/2_deploy_nifikop/1_quick_start.md

 :::note
-Add the following parameter if you are using this instance to only deploy unsecured clusters : `--set certManager.enabled=false`
+Add the following parameter if you are using this instance to only deploy unsecured clusters: `--set certManager.enabled=false`
 :::

 ### On OpenShift